drnsmith/drnsmith.github.io/content/projects/Project12/Project12.md

  - *Validation Guides Training*: A validation split helps identify overfitting or underfitting, guiding decisions like adjusting dropout rates or learning rates.
  - *Reproducibility is Critical*: Consistently using a random seed (`random_state=42`) ensures reproducible splits, a cornerstone of scientific rigor.

-### Real-World Applications
+#### Real-World Applications
  - *Educational Benchmarks:* Fashion MNIST is often used as a benchmark for teaching ML.
 Proper data splits ensure reproducible experiments, making it easier for learners to compare their results with existing benchmarks.

  - *Testing Generalisation in Production:* In production systems, the final model needs to generalise to unseen data.
 Train-test splits simulate this process, ensuring the model’s robustness before deployment.

  - *Building Reusable Pipelines:* By designing reproducible splits and monitoring validation performance, you create robust pipelines that can be reused across similar datasets or tasks.

-###3 Summary
+#### Summary
 Even with balanced datasets like Fashion MNIST, thoughtful data splitting is essential for building reliable ML pipelines.
 Train-test splits ensure fair and consistent evaluation, while validation splits provide crucial feedback during training to guide model development.

 In my project, these strategies helped me build a model that generalised well without overfitting, laying the foundation for robust performance.
 When working on your next project, don’t underestimate the power of proper data splits.
-They might just be the unsung heroes of your machine learning pipeline.
+They might just be the unsung heroes of your ML pipeline.

-# PART 6.
-Simplicity and Control in Optimising Neural Networks: The Stochastic Gradient Descent optimiser and its role in fine-tuning neural networks
+# Part 6.
+The Stochastic Gradient Descent optimiser and its role in fine-tuning neural networks

 Training a NN requires more than just a good dataset or an effective architecture—it requires the right optimiser. **Stochastic Gradient Descent (SGD)** is a staple of DL.
 In my Fashion MNIST project, I used `SGD` to optimise a dense NN.
 Why?
 Because simplicity doesn’t just work—it excels, especially when resources are limited or interpretability is key.
 In this part, we’ll explore:

- - How `SGD` works and its role in NN training.
+ - How SGD works and its role in NN training.
- - Why I chose `SGD` over more complex optimisers.
+ - Why I chose SGD over more complex optimisers.
- - Practical lessons learned from using `SGD` on Fashion MNIST.
+ - Practical lessons learned from using SGD on Fashion MNIST.

-### Technical Explanation
-#### What is SGD?
+### Technical Explanation: What is SGD?
 SGD, or Stochastic Gradient Descent, is the simplest and most widely used optimisation algorithm for training ML models.
 It works by updating the model's weights to minimise the loss function, one small step at a time.
-Here’s the formula:

-\[
-\theta_{t+1} = \theta_t - \eta \cdot \nabla_\theta J(\theta)
-\]

-Where:
-- \( \theta_t \): Current model parameters (weights).
-- \( \eta \): Learning rate, which controls the step size.
-- \( \nabla_\theta J(\theta) \): Gradient of the loss function with respect to the parameters.

-Why Stochastic?
+**Why Stochastic?**

-Unlike traditional Gradient Descent, which computes gradients over the entire dataset, `SGD` updates weights for each mini-batch of data.
+Unlike traditional `Gradient Descent`, which computes gradients over the entire dataset, `SGD` updates weights for each mini-batch of data.
 This speeds up training and adds variability that can help escape local minima.

 #### Learning Rate: The Key to Effective Optimisation
 The learning rate is a critical parameter in `SGD`.
 It controls how much the model adjusts during each update.